MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/field-service-customize-scripts.md

 Implementing complex business logic typically involves writing [plugins](/powerapps/developer/data-platform/plug-ins) on the server side and [JavaScript web resources](/dynamics365/customerengagement/on-premises/developer/clientapi/client-scripting?view=op-9-1) on the client side.

 In this article, we'll explore these best practices:

-- Research existing Field Service processes and capabilities before writing any scripts
+- Research existing Field Service processes and capabilities before writing any scripts.
 - Avoid writing scripts when possible and try using platform options like Power Automate and workflow first.
-- Run scripts asynchronously instead of synchronously
+- Run scripts asynchronously instead of synchronously.
-- Avoid loading scripts onload of a form and instead only load them when needed
+- Avoid loading scripts onload of a form and instead only load them when needed.
-- Run solution checker on scripts
+- Run solution checker on scripts.
-- Don't edit or delete existing form libraries
+- Don't edit or delete existing form libraries.

 ## Types of scripts